rblades/dhworkbook_master/docs/supporting materials/regexex.md

 The pattern for step four is
 `sed -r -i.bak 's/~//g' index.txt`.

-The pattern for step five is:
+The pattern for step five is
 `sed -r -i.bak 's/(\b to \b)/,/g' index.txt`

-The pattern for step six is:
+The pattern for step six is

 `grep -E ".+,.+,.+," index.txt`